 What will happen if wheels do not align?

-- The most likely outcome is bad tire wear.
+1. The most likely outcome is bad tire wear.
 If the tires directionally fight each other, the tires will wear prematurely.
-If it’s bad misalignment, they might get hot and fail by popping.
+If the misalignment is bad, they might get hot and fail by popping.
 (Less likely.)

-- The second most likely outcome is a trailer that is hard to pull.
-It may wander behind the vehicle — not because of stability concerns as we’ve discussed previously, but because each wheel wants the trailer to go a slightly different direction.
+2. The second most likely outcome is a trailer that is squirrelly to pull.
+It may wander behind the vehicle — not because of stability concerns as we have discussed previously, but because each wheel wants the trailer to go a slightly different direction.
 Basically, if the spindles do not align, then the trailer will not pull stable.

-- Fourth, when the trailer is empty, it may tow fine.
+4. Fourth, when the trailer is empty, it may tow fine.
 With a load, it may have the characteristics above.
-(Partly because the wheels have more traction when loaded, and partly because of insufficient overhanging load handling, see above.)
+(Partly because the wheels have more traction when loaded, and partly because of the very different overhanging load, see above.)

 These are just some things to think about.
 Best to know about possible things to care for when building, than to build it and find out you need to go back and fix things.